 Sharpie or marker.
 Keep track of swelling in the event of snakebite.

 Holly’s Car Kit

-I keep an old picnic basket in my trunk with supplies.
+I keep an old picnic basket in my trunk with supplies like a first aid kit.
 My list changes with seasons and the age of my children.
 I also keep a small backpack at home with a ziptop bag with supplies for hikes and walks.
 These are the items I shared in the video.

 Whistle.
 One for every person.